Schweppes Logo

 Schweppes Logo 1975

 This period is characterized by the appearance of graphic elements and the expansion of the color scheme.
 For example, a wide yellow ribbon appeared obliquely in the emblem.
-In it, the authors put the name of the soft drink brand, choosing the 1948-1959 version.
+The authors put the name of the soft drink brand in it, choosing the 1948-1959 version.
 At the top and bottom of the diagonal rectangle are gray stripes with small black scars.
 In addition, the Schweppes logo features a medallion that conveys an important historical event in the company’s life.
-It is a red oval with a double border that depicts a three-tiered silver-colored fountain.
-The year of the beginning of bottling the sparkling water is indicated below it.
+It is a red oval with a double border depicting a three-tiered silver fountain.
+The year of the beginning of bottling the sparkling water is indicated below.

 2012 – today